Different types of companies in India

 11. Foreign Company

-A Foreign Company is a company that is registered outside India and has established a place of business or branch office in India.
+A Foreign Company is a company that is registered outside India and has established a place of business or a branch office in India.
 It is governed by the laws of its home country and the laws of India.

 12. Holding Company